Khalili Collection of Islamic Art: Publications

 Khalili employs a production staff and has commissioned more than 30 academic experts to document the collection in a 30-volume series of books, whose publication he has subsidised.
 Each volume includes scholarly research on the collection's objects, as well as essays about Islamic art for a general audience.
 The General Editor is Julian Raby, formerly a lecturer at the University of Oxford and Director at the Freer Gallery of Art.
 Other contributors include Sheila Blair, Professor of Islamic and Asian Art at the Boston College; François Déroche of the Collège de France; Geoffrey Khan of the University of Cambridge; and J. M. Rogers of SOAS, University of London.
 Khalili, who has a PhD in Islamic lacquers from SOAS, is a co-author of the volume on the collection's lacquers.
 A review said that each volume "has been produced to a standard that is seldom seen in this small corner of the art world [...] backed up by solid scholarship from respected authorities".
 Reviewing the first group of volumes, Robert Irwin described the production as "of a very high standard indeed.
 The catalogues are in their own way works of art."

 The monographs in the Studies in the Khalili Collection series present research about objects in the Islamic Art collection:

+Digitisation

+For the 2023 video game Assassin's Creed Mirage, the Khalili Collections were one of four partner institutions providing images for the game's educational database.
+An astrolabe and a statuette of a camel and rider from the Khalili Collection of Islamic Art were among the objects used to illustrate the game's setting of 9th century Baghdad.
+Images from the collection are also being shared on Wikipedia and related platforms as well as on Google Arts & Culture.

 Reception

+The Wall Street Journal has said that Khalili's is the greatest collection of Islamic Art in existence.
+According to Edward Gibbs, Chairman of Middle East and India at Sotheby's, it is the best such collection in private hands.
 Historian of astronomy David A. King has written that "Many of the objects [...] are works of considerable and occasionally exceptional beauty, be they illuminated manuscripts or scientific works of art."
 Tahir Shah, writing in Saudi Aramco World, described Khalili's collection as the most extensive such collection in the world, as well as the best-catalogued: "Its embrace of virtually every known area of craftsmanship ever pursued in Islamic lands is unprecedented."
-Jo Lawson-Tancred, writing in Apollo, noted that private collections were not conventionally open to public access, but that Khalili had planned to provide this by means of a partnership with Wikimedia UK; over 1000 works have been digitised and made freely available under a Creative Commons license.